-- We conclude that sex education refers to human reproduction - Parents have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory Relationships and Health Education.
-(DfE Guidance p.17) If you wish to withdraw your child, please inform their class teacher. - PSHE lessons from our Jigsaw scheme relating to Sex education are; - Year 4, Lesson 2 (Having a baby) - Year 5, Lesson 4 (Conception) - Year 6, Lesson 4 (Conception, birth)
+- We conclude that sex education refers to human reproduction - Parents have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory Relationships and Health Education, but not from the essential content covered in relationships education.
+(DfE Guidance p.17) - If you wish to withdraw your child, please inform their class teacher. - PSHE lessons from our Jigsaw scheme relating to sex education are; - Year 4, Lesson 2 (Having a baby) - Year 5, Lesson 4 (Conception) - Year 6, Lesson 4 (Conception, birth)